CESNET/du-docs/docs/nextflow.md

 kubectl create -f pvc.yaml -n namespace
     ```

-    where `namespace` is user namespace as can be seen in rancher GUI, usually
+    where `namespace` is user namespace as can be seen in Rancher GUI, usually
     *surname-ns*.
 The ad-hoc pod does not contain any data in advance, the user
     needs to populate the data on his/her own.
 PVC name is the exactly the
     same you fill in the `name` value.